microsoft/pylance-release/TROUBLESHOOTING.md

 may help.
 If something isn't covered here, please file an issue with the information given in [Filing an issue](#filing-an-issue).

-## Known issues

-### settings.json does not recognize 'Pylance' as a python.languageServer value

-In order to enable Pylance as your language server for Python in VS Code, you must install the Pylance extension from the marketplace.
-In the future, we may support the 'Pylance' value as a `python.languageServer` value.
-If you want to disable Pylance, simply uninstall or disable the extension.

 ## Common questions and issues

 ### Unresolved import warnings